Knowledge Hub

 FAQs: registered design rights

 What are registered design rights?
-What does a registered design mean?

 Registered design rights are exclusive rights in the visual appearance of the whole or part of a design (such as texture, colour or shape) when applied to a functional object.
-It is a type of legal protection that protects the appearance of a functional product from being copied by anyone else other than the owner.
+It is a type of legal protection that protects the appearance of a product from being copied by anyone else other than the owner.

-Whereas unregistered design rights subsist automatically, to obtain a registered design, an application has to be made to the Designs Registry of the Intellectual Property Office (IPO) and there is a process that must be followed before the design right is registered.
+Unregistered design rights subsist automatically, to obtain a registered design, an application has to be made to the Designs Registry of the Intellectual Property Office (IPO) and there is a process that must be followed before the design right is registered.
 A registered design is a design right that has been registered with the IPO.
 The person who owns the registered design can prevent another party from copying a product that looks identical or similar to the one with a registered design without the need to prove that copying has occurred.

 What can be protected by design rights?
-What do they cover or apply to?

 Design rights protect the appearance of a functional product such as the shape, texture, colour, materials, lines and decoration provided that the design is different from any existing design – ie, it is original and provided that it is not commonplace in its field.